scheinerman/Posets.jl/extras/README.md

 # Extras for `Posets`

 This folder contains extra code that may be interesting/useful in working with partially ordered sets.

+Some of these files are sequestered here because they load other packages.
+Some might be of marginal value.
+Some might be incorporated into `Posets` in the future.

 ## `containment_order.jl`